-Certain Significant Risks and Business Uncertainties - We operate in the residential real estate industry and are a technology-focused company.
+Certain Significant Risks and Business Uncertainties-We operate in the residential real estate industry and are a technology-focused company.
 Accordingly, we are affected by a variety of factors that could have a significant negative effect on our future financial position, results of operations, and cash flows.
 These factors include: negative macroeconomic factors affecting the health of the U.S. residential real estate industry, negative factors disproportionately affecting markets where we derive most of our revenue, intense competition in the U.S. residential real estate industry, industry changes as the result of certain class action lawsuits or government investigations, our inability to maintain or improve our technology offerings, our failure to obtain and provide comprehensive and accurate real estate listings, errors or inaccuracies in the business data that we rely on to make decisions, and our inability to attract homebuyers and home sellers to our website and mobile application.

 Use of Estimates-The preparation of consolidated financial statements, in conformity with GAAP, requires our management to make estimates and assumptions that affect the reported amounts of assets and liabilities and results of operations during the respective periods.
-Our estimates include, but are not limited to, valuation of deferred income taxes, stock-based compensation, capitalization of website and software development costs, the incremental borrowing rate for the determination of the present value of lease payments, recoverability of intangible assets with finite lives, fair value of our mortgage loans held for sale ("LHFS") and mortgage servicing rights, estimated useful life of intangible assets.
+Our estimates include, but are not limited to, valuation of deferred income taxes, stock-based compensation, capitalization of website and software development costs, the incremental borrowing rate for the determination of the present value of lease payments, recoverability of intangible assets with finite lives, fair value of our mortgage loans held for sale ("LHFS") and mortgage servicing rights, estimated useful life of intangible assets, fair value of reporting units for purposes of allocating and evaluating goodwill for impairment, and current expected credit losses on certain financial assets.
 The amounts ultimately realized from the affected assets or ultimately recognized as liabilities will depend on, among other factors, general business conditions and could differ materially in the near term from the carrying amounts reflected in the consolidated financial statements.

-Cash and Cash Equivalents - We consider all highly liquid investments originally purchased by us with original maturities of three months or less at the date of purchase to be cash equivalents.
+Cash and Cash Equivalents-We consider all highly liquid investments originally purchased by us with original maturities of three months or less at the date of purchase to be cash equivalents.